AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 2. Deploy Edge Virtual Machine and Attach ZTP ISO File
 ------------------------------------------------------

 To deploy the Edge virtual machine on KVM, skip to step `2c.
-Deploying the Edge Virtual Machine in KVM  <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#2c.-deploying-the-edge-virtual-machine-in-kvm>`_.
+Deploying the Edge Virtual Machine in KVM`_.

 2a.
 Deploying the Edge Virtual Machine in VMware ESXi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^